 The enhanced surveillance and control measures in the Edge Area will protect other cattle herds and reduce the risk of establishment of new infection in badgers.

-Why are these Edge Area changes being introduced?
+Why were these Edge Area changes introduced?

 There is an overall trend of rising levels of bovine TB in the Edge Area despite enhanced surveillance testing and cattle controls introduced in 2013.
 This trend needs to be reversed so that there remains a good prospect of Edge Area counties obtaining OTF status as soon as possible as part of the government’s Strategy for eventually obtaining OTF status for the whole of England.